ucl-exoplanets/pylightcurve/README.md

 ## Installation

-Open a terminal and type `pip install pylightcurve`.
+For the latest stable version 2.3.2, open a terminal and type `pip install pylightcurve`.

+For the new (under development) version 3.0.0, download this repo, unzip and type `python setup.py install`.

 ## Usage